Global-Manu-Man/deborahg_cocinacreativa/README.md

 - Open your web browser and navigate to the following URL: http://localhost/
 - If you have placed your HTML project in the htdocs folder within the XAMPP installation directory (usually C:\xampp\htdocs on Windows), you can access your project by typing the relative path to htdocs after localhost/.
-- For example, if your HTML project is located at C:\xampp\htdocs\PakalDigitalSolutions, you can access it in your browser by typing http://localhost
+- For example, if your HTML project is located at C:\xampp\htdocs\deborahg_cocinacreativa, you can access it in your browser by typing http://localhost

 ![Logo](https://locallity-logos.s3.us-west-1.amazonaws.com/EN_XAMPP_Control_Panel_1.png)